zimmra/sony_cisip2/README.md

 ### Via HACS

 1. Open HACS in Home Assistant.
-2. Navigate to 'Integrations' and then the '+ Explore & Add Repositories' button.
+2. Click the menu button in the top right, and then `Custom Repository`
+3. Add this github repos URL as the `Repository` with the category `Integration`
-3. Search for `Sony CISIP2` and select it.
+4. Search for `Sony CISIP2` and select it.
-4. Click 'Install' and select the latest version.
+5. Click 'Install' and select the latest version.
-5. Restart Home Assistant.
+6. Restart Home Assistant.

 ### Manual Installation